 DVIRC is an economic development organization focused on the Delaware Valley region’s manufacturing community.
 Their mission is to grow business value by providing direct services in consulting, executive network groups, and training and education.

-Green Building Alliance (GBA) advances innovation in the built environment by empowering people to create environmentally, economically, and socially vibrant places.
+GBA advances innovation in the built environment by empowering people to create environmentally, economically, and socially vibrant places.
 GBA is one of the oldest regional green building organizations in the United States and proudly serves Pittsburgh and the 26 counties of Western Pennsylvania, with stakeholders across the Mid-Atlantic, United States, and the world.

 The Innovation Partnership is a consortium of economic development and business assistance organizations located throughout the Commonwealth of Pennsylvania.
 Their goal is to help early-stage technology companies in Pennsylvania secure federal funding opportunities.